emberjs/rfcs/text/0000-ember-new-lang.md

 ## Motivation

-This RFC offers a partial resolution to [this related issue's issue #4](https://github.com/emberjs/rfcs/issues/595).
+This RFC offers a partial resolution to technical accessibility issue 4 “Missing default language declaration” from the Ember A11y Strike Team’s [“Technical Accessibility Issues for New Ember Apps” list](https://github.com/emberjs/rfcs/issues/595).
 This RFC explicitly does _not_ aim to add a default language, but instead aims to add tooling that offers users a way to specify a language.

 > Both assistive technologies and conventional user agents can render text more accurately when the language of the Web page is identified.
 > -- <cite>[W3C - Understanding Success Criterion 3.1.1: Language of Page](https://www.w3.org/WAI/WCAG21/Understanding/language-of-page.html)</cite>